Imambaras of Lucknow: Rauza of Mukhtar

 Mukhtar {Mukhtar bin Abu Ubaid} was also known as "al-Mukhtār ibn Abī Ubaydah al-Thaqafī", "Mukhtar-e-Thaqafi".
-He was born in Taif (near Mecca, Saudi Arabia) in the First year of Hijri (622 A.D.).
+He was born in Taif (near Mecca, Saudi Arabia) in the First year of Hijri (622 AD).
 Mukhtar avenged the death of Imam Husain and the martyrs of Karbala.
-Later at the age of 67 Mukhtar along with his 17 companions was also martyred on 14th Ramzan 67 A.H.
-(3 April 687 A.D.).
+Later at the age of 67 Mukhtar along with his 17 companions was also martyred on 14th Ramzan 67 AH (3 April 687 AD).
 After that his wife "Bibi al-Numan bin Bashher al-Ansary" was taken captive to a place in the desert between Hira and Kufa where she was beheaded.
 Mukhtar is buried near Masjid-e-Kufa, Kufa Iraq.